JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **The size of a red blood cell is 708 microns.
-This is equivalent to one millionth of a meter**.
+And here is a just a random fact -  **Tomatos were once referred to as "love apples."
+This is because their was a superstition that people would fall in love by eating them**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)